 Methods of Ordering your Repeat Prescription.

-Directly via EMIS patient access
+Directly via EMIS patient access/The NHS app

 You can also make appointments and update your contact details via EMIS Patient Access